Tina-Bu/ding/README.md

 dingpy.upload_alarm(
     file_path='/absolute_path_to_file/sound.mp3',
     sound_name='beeep')

+# verify that your upload is successful by calling list_alarms again
+# and tell it to look for all alarms
+# (without all=True list_alarms will only return the 10 pre-built sounds)
+dingpy.list_alarms(all=True)
 ```

 After your mp3 file is uploaded, they can be used by other people if they pass in the sound name and set the `s3` parameter to be `True`: